ept/blog/src/yc-value.md

 Unfortunately I think they mostly miss the point, because there is so much more to YC which the others lack.

-When we applied to YC, we had already [launched](http://blog.rapportive.com/the-accidental-launch) and didn't really need the $20k they were offering (investors had started contacting us from the day that Rapportive first hit the press).
-Looking at the other startups who joined YC at the same time of us, most of them got profitable or secured substantial angel/VC funding at good valuations.
-So although the money is nice, it can't be the main attraction.
+When [we](http://rapportive.com) applied to YC, we had already [launched](http://blog.rapportive.com/the-accidental-launch) and didn't really need the $20k they were offering (investors had started contacting us from the day that Rapportive first hit the press).
+Looking at the other startups who joined YC at the same time of us, most of them got profitable or secured substantial angel/VC funding at good valuations soon afterwards.
+So although the money is nice, it's probably not the main attraction.

 As to mentoring, press and investor contacts... as an entrepreneur, you're probably already quite good at getting attention and feedback from relevant people, using your personal network.
 How much more value could you get?

+**Network and knowledge**

 The things that are really special about Y Combinator, in my opinion, are less frequently talked
 about: